Tell us about you

 I love my home break, Avocados.
 There is something so nice about going to a break where you know everyone and the wave so well, even if it isn’t the best wave around.
-I also love Oceanside Harbor and just started surfing at Blacks.
+I also love Oceanside Harbor and just started surfing at Blacks in San Diego.

 What type of board do you ride?

 Anyone who knows me knows I’m decent on a shortboard and terrible on a longboard.
 I feel so comfortable on a smaller board.
 I never think about the board, just the wave ahead of me.
 On a longboard, all I think about is the board.

 Right now my go-to board(s) are a 6.0 thruster shaped by Michael Baron for Byrne Surfboards, a 5'8" Fish and then my biggest board, a 6’10" stubbie quad for the mushy waves shaped by Christine Bradford at Furrow Surfcraft.